Johnny Lee Wilson case: Appeals and exoneration

 With the confession from Brownfield, Wilson filed a motion to receive a trial by a jury in June 1989.
 The judge, David Darnold, denied his motion, citing that Brownfield's confession was not credible.
 In addition, he also ruled that Wilson was capable of comprehending the charges against him despite his mental condition.
 In July 1991, the Supreme Court of Missouri denied Wilson's request for a trial by jury, concluding that he understood the guilty plea.

 In 1993, Wilson requested a pardon from then governor of Missouri Mel Carnahan, which was granted in September 1995 after a year-long investigation of the case.
 It concluded that there was no physical evidence tying Wilson to the crime, and that the authorities took advantage of Wilson's mental defect to coerce a confession.
 However, Brownfield has not been prosecuted for the crime, nor anyone else, and the murder of Martz remains unsolved.

 Wilson settled with Lawrence County for $615,000 in 2003, after filing a federal lawsuit.

 In the media

-Wilson's case was featured on television programs, Unsolved Mysteries, The Reporters, and Inside Edition.
+Wilson's case was featured on the television programs Unsolved Mysteries, The Reporters, and Inside Edition.